-You can get different types of uveitis, such as:
+You can get different types of uveitis.
+These are:

-- anterior uveitis, which affects the iris in the front of the eye
+- anterior uveitis - this affects the iris in the front of the eye

-- intermediate uveitis, which affects between the iris and the lens
+- intermediate uveitis - this affects the part of the eye between the iris and the lens

-- posterior uveitis, which affects the retina and blood vessels at the back of your eye
+- posterior uveitis - this affects the retina and blood vessels at the back of the eye

-- panuveitis, which involves all parts of the middle layer.
+- panuveitis - this involves all parts of the middle layer of the eye

 What causes uveitis?

 Your doctor or optometrist will do a full eye examination.
-If they suspect uveitis, you might also need:
+If they think you may have uveitis, you might also need:

 - blood tests

-- photography of the blood flow of the eye
+- photographs of the blood flow of your eye

 - corticosteroid eyedrops, pills or injection